-Tip 1: Read job description before you appear for your interview and relate it with your past experience.
+Tip 1: Read the job description before you appear for your interview and relate it with your experience.

-Tip 2: Your answer should reflect on how you brought value to the company.
+Tip 2: Your answer should reflect how you brought value to the company.

 “As a finance manager with ABC Company, I worked on numerous projects.
-I was responsible for preparing the financial plans and strategies for projects, keep the records, and lead my team to rational decisions.
-I always managed to meet the deadlines, which helped the company minimize their expenses and maximize their earnings.”
+I was responsible for preparing the financial plans and strategies for projects, keeping the records, and leading my team to rational decisions.
+I always met the deadlines, which helped the company minimize their expenses and maximize their earnings.”

 3. How Can You Benefit our Company with Your Knowledge and Skills?